These are the best digital marketing and online advertising books to make you a better marketer and improve your business.

 Rob Frankel explains that branding is about “getting your prospects to see you as the only solution to their problem”.

-I worked on my own branding with Rob and he created my brand strategy:
+I worked on my own branding with Rob and he created my personal brand message:

 Unlike other web designers, we build websites with business in mind.

 It’s a way to tell potential customers I’m focused on the business aspects of a website that other web designers aren’t.

 I’m moved on from web design so I do need to reposition my brand as I target a different customers with different marketing services.

 So where does brand fit in the marketing and design puzzle ?